 With an incredible 16 studio albums, Kenny Chesney is one of the most prolific country superstars still at the top of his game.
-And when you pour over the track listing of any Chesney record, it’s no wonder that he is one of few artists in any genre who can sell out football stadiums.
+And when you pore over the track listing of any Chesney record, it's no wonder that he is one of few artists in any genre who can sell out football stadiums.

 The self professed "island boy" who loves living in paradise also does a great job of singing great "life lesson" tunes.
 Let's take a look at the top 10 Kenny Chesney songs.

 10. "All The Pretty Girls"